Yuvashree2505/Data_Analysis-Excel/README.md

 10. **Retention Effectiveness by Department**: Measure the effectiveness of retention strategies by department or team by comparing attrition rates over time.

-These KPIs provide valuable insights into different aspects of attrition within the organization, enabling HR professionals and management to pinpoint areas for improvement and implement targeted retention strategies.
+These Exploration provide valuable insights into different aspects of attrition within the organization, enabling HR professionals and management to pinpoint areas for improvement and implement targeted retention strategies.
 # 📊 Overview :-
 # 📈 Dashboard
 ![Project](https://github.com/Yuvashree2505/Excel-Data-Analysis/assets/110049403/a8252e01-8beb-46b0-988e-5e2689d0dd31)